Cloud-Collaborator/cloud-collaborator/README.md

 foo@bar:~$ yarn install
 ```

-to spin up the server run :
+To spin up the server run :

 ```console
 foo@bar:~$ npm run start
 ```

-this will fire off the start script which will spin a local server on your machine on port 3000
+This will fire off the 'start' script which will spin a local server on your machine on port 3000

 To use the collaborator got to :